endevver/mt-plugin-macleod/README.markdown

 ## Future Plans ##

 This plugin was quickly put together to satisfy a single use case for a client.
-In the future, it will certainly be expanded (and properly named) to facilitate mobility of individual pieces of content, all objects from individual object classes (e.g. templates, categories, associations, etc) and metadata between blogs.
+In the future, it will certainly be expanded (and properly named) to facilitate mobility of individual pieces of content, all objects from individual object classes (e.g. templates, associations, etc) and metadata between blogs.

 ## Copyright ##